 Insurers have thus started to consider building custom white-box solutions that are configurable, scalable, efficient, and compliant.

-Creating accurate, effortless, and fast underwriting journeys
+Creating accurate, effortless, and fast commercial underwriting journeys

 The futuristic data prefill platforms can empower business insurance providers to prefill underwriting information effortlessly and accurately.
 These custom-made platforms are powered by state-of-art data matching and extraction frameworks, a suite of advanced data science techniques, triangulation algorithms, and scalable architecture blueprints.
 The platform empowers underwriters to directly extract data from external sources with a high fill rate and great speed.
 Where the data is not directly available, the ML classifiers help predict underwriting questions for underwriters with high accuracy.

-Tiger Analytics has assisted to custom-build such AI-led underwriting data prefill solutions to support various underwriting decisions for leading US-based Worker’s compensation insurance providers.
+Tiger Analytics has assisted in custom-building such AI-led underwriting data prefill solutions to support various commercial underwriting decisions for leading US-based Worker’s compensation insurance providers.
 Our data prefill solution uses various AWS services such as AWS Lambda, S3, EC2, Elastic Search, Sage maker, Glue, Cloudwatch, RDS, and API Gateway; which ensures increased speed-to-market and scalability – with improvements gained through incremental addition of each source.
 It is a highly customizable white-box solution with a built-in Tiger’s philosophy of Open IP.
 Using AWS services allows the solution to be quickly and cost-effectively tweaked to cater to any changes in external source formats.
-Delivered as an AWS cloud-hosted solution, this solution uses AWS Lambda architecture to enable scale and state-of-the-art application orchestration engine to prefill data for underwriting purposes.
+Delivered as an AWS cloud-hosted solution, this solution uses AWS Lambda architecture to enable scale and state-of-the-art application orchestration engine to prefill data for commercial underwriting purposes.

 • Unparalleled accuracy of 95% on all the data provided by the platform